-Traveller from nj
+Traveller from California

-Traveller from Rockford, Il
+Traveller from Wolcott, CT

-Traveller from Washington DC
+Traveller from Nashville, TN

-Located in Garden District, this romantic bed & breakfast is within 2 mi (3 km) of Margaret Statue, Mercedes-Benz Superdome …More
+Located in Garden District, this hotel is 0.4 mi (0.6 km) from Rink Shopping Center and within 3 mi (5 km) of Mercedes-Benz …More

 Also known as Uptown, the Garden District exudes Southern charm and is best explored by foot or aboard the St. Charles Streetcar.
 Both shabby and chic, the area is a mix of grand mansions and shotgun shacks—local slang for modest row houses.
 The trolley skirts Loyola and Tulane universities, and the Audubon Park complex.
 Shoppers can find hidden gems in Uptown’s side streets, such as Magazine.